 In the realm of authentication, a “factor” is something that can be used to verify a user’s identity.
 For example, a username and password combination is a single factor.
 MFA combines two or more factors in order to make the authentication process more secure.
 For each factor required for authentication, it becomes exponentially more difficult to impersonate a user.
 MFA may require two or more of the following factors:iii

-Knowledge – refers to “something you know”.
-Knowledge is the most common credential factor used across authentication methods and includes username and password combinations.
+Knowledge – refers to “something you know.”
+Knowledge is the most common credential factor used across authentication methods and includes a username and password combinations.
 Security questions that also require “something the user knows” are grouped with this factor as well.
 It should be noted that a username and password combination counts as a single factor.
 The same is true for a given series of security questions.
-Combining a username and password with a security question is still considered single factor authentication, since they both fall within this category.
+Combining a username and password with a security question is still considered single-factor authentication since they both fall within this category.

 Location – refers to any geographic or network restrictions that may be added to authentication methods for additional security.
 In addition to other factors, users must meet the location conditions configured for the given resource to be authenticated.
 For example, users may only access an application when they are inside your corporate network, or within a specific country.

 Time- and location-based factors can be combined to make ever more strict conditions.
 False authentication attempts may occur within too close a window and from too far away to be legitimate.
-3 attempts to login to Bob’s user account within a 10 minute window isn’t too suspicious.
+Three attempts to log in to Bob’s user account within a 10-minute window isn’t too suspicious.
 People mistype credentials all the time.
 However, it would be suspicious if those attempts originate from New York, Chicago, and Los Angeles within that same time period.

 Identifying these authentication factors is pretty easy when we reconsider the context of the ATM card example.
 In order to withdraw money, you must first authenticate yourself.
 Your ATM card serves as “something you have” (Possession) and your custom PIN number is “something you know” (Knowledge).